Armadillos Immigration Performance. Production Addresses Colonization and Climate Change

 Through Armadillos, I return to the painting.
 This picture is a glimpse of what we know full well to be a scenario of colonization, but why the armadillo as the vehicle for this process?
 What has changed since Visscher etched this painting over three hundred years ago, and what has become of the role of the armadillo in the hemispheric imaginary?
 The next iteration of my project, Armadillos (Little Armored Ones), will be a bilingual dance theater performance with stories about an undocumented migrant worker in a warehouse center, a naturalized citizen who loses her citizenship, and furry mammals popularly known as armadillos who are venturing into new northern territories because it is getting warmer in the US.
 These stories collide to paint a tapestry of the impacts of climate change, the increased demand of service delivery companies by consumer demands, and the fragility of citizenship.
-Without equating mammals to people, and making humans be seen as mammals, the performance explores the interconnections between what compels people and armadillos to seek out new places as the climate changes and in the face of a changing labor economy that continues to invisibilize indigenous migrant labor.
+The performance explores the interconnections between what compels people and armadillos to seek out new places as the climate changes and in the face of a changing labor economy that continues to invisibilize indigenous migrant labor.

 Regio (Royal) employs contemporary dance, storytelling, and mojigangas, 12-foot tall Mexican puppets, to uncover the experience of Latinx immigrant workers in meat factories impacted by the COVID-19 pandemic.
 The performance is a collaboration between me as choreographer/artistic director, two members of Lilypad Puppet Theatre, and three Latinx dancers from the community.